Are Language Models Worse than Humans at Following Prompts? It's Complicated: Experiment

-Assuming participants are competent at NLI as well as at each of the relevant surface tasks\footnote{See \autoref{sec:qualifications} for a detailed discussion and analysis of control conditions which we take to be convincing evidence that our participants are sufficiently competent.} used in our experiments, this design enables us to distinguish which task the participant is performing when given a particular instruction.
-That is, we can determine if humans always perform NLI regardless of the surface instructions (as W\&P find that models do) or rather, if humans faithfully follow surface instructions and perform the specified task (i.e., judging grammaticality if the instruction says to do so).
+Crucially, when the instruction is misleading, we manually select examples such that \texttt{<sent1, misleading instruction, sent2>} and \texttt{<sent1, NLI instruction, sent2>} always have opposite gold labels—see \autoref{fig:exp-design}.
+Assuming participants are competent at NLI as well as at each of the relevant surface tasks\footnote{See \autoref{sec:qualifications} for a detailed discussion and analysis of control conditions which we take to be convincing evidence that our participants are sufficiently competent.} used in our experiments, this design enables us to distinguish whether the participant is performing the NLI task or surface task when given misleading instructions.

-\paragraph{Procedure} To ensure this experiment is as zero-shot as possible, each participant receives only one test item for our main study, followed by four additional items which we use as controls to ensure that all of our tasks and examples are fair (\autoref{sec:qualifications}).
-For each item, a subject must choose between``Yes" or ``No".
-They do not receive any labels or feedback throughout the experiment.
+\paragraph{Procedure} To ensure this experiment is as zero-shot as possible, each participant receives only one test item, followed by four additional items which we use as controls to ensure that all tasks and examples are fair (\autoref{sec:qualifications}).
+For each item, subjects choose between``Yes" or ``No".
+They do not receive any feedback throughout the experiment.

-\paragraph{Example Selection} Because our main goal is to measure whether humans perform NLI with misleading or irrelevant instructions, not their performance on NLI and misleading tasks per se, we manually select examples that are as easy and unambiguous as possible.
+\paragraph{Example Selection} Because our main goal is to measure the effect of instructions and not humans' performance on the tasks themselves per se, we manually select examples that are as easy and unambiguous as possible.
 For the instructive, irrelevant, and null conditions, we choose examples from RTE \cite{dagan2006pascal} and MNLI \cite{mnli}.
-Following the SuperGLUE version of RTE, we collapse “neutral” and “contradiction” to “non-entailment” such that all of our tasks are binary classification.
-We balance the distribution of “contradiction“ and “neutral” labels within our study's non-entailed items.

-For the misleading condition, we manually select all 194 items to ensure that the NLI labels differ from the misleading task labels.
-A full description of how examples were curated is detailed in \autoref{sec:all-instructions-examples}.
+For the misleading condition, we manually select all examples to ensure that the NLI labels differ from the misleading task labels.
+A full description of how we curate examples is detailed in \autoref{sec:all-instructions-examples}.

-\paragraph{Instruction Templates} We select and lightly edit\footnotemark\, 22 of the 27 prompts used in \citet{Webson2022DoPM} for testing: two prompts from the null category and five prompts from each of the other four prompt categories.
+\paragraph{Instruction Templates} We select and lightly edit\footnotemark\ 22 of the 27 prompts used in W\&P for testing.
 The complete prompts are listed in \autoref{sec:all-instructions-examples}.
-There are a total of 194 unique items in our test condition as detailed in \autoref{tab:itemcount}.
+Combined with examples, there are a total of 194 unique items in our test condition (\autoref{tab:itemcount}).
 Each item is assigned to a minimum of three annotators.